ichi4096/vivado-on-silicon-mac/README.md

 Docker and the Docker logo are trademarks or registered trademarks of Docker, Inc. in the United States and/or other countries.
 Docker, Inc. and other parties may also have trademark rights in other terms used herein.

 Intel and the Intel logo are trademarks of Intel Corporation or its subsidiaries.

+Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.

 Oracle, Java, MySQL, and NetSuite are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.